daviddewhurst/daviddewhurst.github.io/lppl/index.md

 + other inference algorithms (generic importance sampling, particle filtering, more precise MCMC methods...)
     + some inference algorithms may end up going in separate libraries, since they might depend on external libraries (e.g., [Adept](http://www.met.reading.ac.uk/clouds/adept/) for neural network-based inference).
 This is all very hypothetical anyway.
 + more query types, and composability of queries

-Documentation pages coming Real Soon Now (TM), but for now all header files have documentation, so read that.